-- National Rail Passenger Survey: The next wave will be published on 24 January 2017 (for June 2016 results, see the infographic here).
+- National Rail Passenger Survey: The next wave will be published on 24 January 2017 (for January 2017 results can be found here).

 Transport Focus is also working on an update of this survey.
-We commissioned a technical review of the survey (click here) and ran a public consultation, which closed in September.
+We commissioned a technical review of the survey (click here) and ran a public consultation.

-- Bus Passenger Survey: Autumn 2015 survey published in March 2016.
+- Bus Passenger Survey: the Autumn 2016 survey was published in March 2017.
 Click here to see the latest results.

-- Tram Passenger Survey: 2015 survey published in May 2016.
+- Tram Passenger Survey: 2016 survey will be published in June 2017.
 Click here to find out more.